The reduction number of canonical ideals: Introduction

-Let us explain how constructed this paper.
-In Section \ref{section2} we first introduce the notion of almost reduction as a natural generalization of the notion of reduction.
-We then define the invariant, the canonical reduction number, by the almost reduction number of canonical ideals.
-After that, we investigate the basic properties of the canonical reduction number, and characterize rings whose canonical reduction number is less than three.
-In Section \ref{newnewsection2} we focus on the case of dimension one.
-In this case, the Hilbert function of canonical ideals plays an important role to study of Cohen-Macaulay rings.
-From this perspective, we give a characterization of the canonical reduction number in terms of the Hilbert function, and build bridges between almost Gorenstein and nearly Gorenstein as follows.
+In this paper we introduce a new invariant, say {\it canonical reduction number}.
+This invariant is, roughly to say, the reduction number of a canonical ideal.
+More precisely, we define the invariant by the new notion, say {\it almost reduction}.
+The notion of almost reduction is a natural generalization of reduction, but it will be useful to avoid the assumption that the residue field is infinite.

+The canonical reduction number can be defined in arbitrary Cohen-Macaulay rings and it measures how close to being Gorenstein.
+In this paper, we establish two theorems on the canonical reduction number.
+The first theorem builds bridges between almost Gorenstein rings and nearly Gorenstein rings as follows.

 \begin{Theorem}{\rm (Theorem \ref{qqq3.11})} Let $R$ be a one-dimensional Cohen-Macaulay local ring possessing the canonical module.
-Then $R$ is almost Gorenstein if and only if $R$ is nearly Gorenstein and the canonical reduction number of $R$ is less than three. \end{Theorem}
+Then $R$ is almost Gorenstein if and only if $R$ is nearly Gorenstein and the canonical reduction number of $R$ is less than or equals to two. \end{Theorem}

-In Section \ref{newsection2} we study rings whose canonical reduction number is less than three.
-In particular, we get a characterization of when the canonical reduction number less than three in idealization (Theorem \ref{d2.3}).
+The second theorem is about idealization.
+Let $R$ be a commutative ring and $M$ an $R$-module.
+Let $A=R \ltimes M$ denote the {\it idealization} of $M$ over $R$, i.e., $A = R \oplus M$ as an $R$-module and the multiplication in $A$ is given by

+where $a,b \in R$ and $x,y \in M$.
+Then it is known that the properties of $R\ltimes M$ are characterized by the properties of $R$ and $M$.
+Especially, if $R$ is a Cohen-Macaulay ring and $M$ is a maximal Cohen-Macaulay $R$-module, then the idealization $R\ltimes M$ is a Cohen-Macaulay ring.
+However, $R\ltimes M$ is Gorenstein only in the case that $M$ is isomorphic to the canonical module (\cite{R}).
+With this perspective, the question of when $R\ltimes M$ is close to Gorenstein is studied (\cite{GK2, GK, GKL, GMP, GTT}).
+In this paper, we characterize the idealization of trace ideals of Gorenstein rings by using the canonical reduction number, which is a generalization of \cite[Corollary 6.4]{GMP}.
+Let us recall that, for an $R$-module $M$, the {\it trace ideal} of $M$ is the image of the $R$-linear map

+where $f\in \Hom_R(M, R)$ and $x\in M$.
+An ideal $I$ is called a {\it trace ideal} if $I$ is a trace ideal of some $R$-module.
+One can consult \cite{GIK2, Lin, Lin2} for the basic properties of trace ideals.

+\begin{Theorem}{\rm (Theorem \ref{d2.3})} Let $R$ be a Gorenstein local ring of dimension $d>0$ and $M$ be a maximal Cohen-Macaulay faithful $R$-module.
+Let $A=R\ltimes M$ be the idealization of $M$ over $R$, and $\omega_A$ denotes the canonical module of $A$.
+Then the following assertions are equivalent: \begin{enumerate}[{\rm (a)}] \item $M$ is isomorphic to some trace ideal of $R$; \item $\Hom_R(M, R)$ is isomorphic to some finite birational extension $B$ of $R$ such that $B_\fkM$ is a Cohen-Macaulay local ring of dimension $d$ for all $\fkM\in \Max B$; \item the canonical reduction number of $A$ is less than or equals to two. \end{enumerate} When this is the case, if $A$ is not Gorenstein, then $\rmr(A)=\rmr(R/I)+2$ where $I$ denotes the trace ideal isomorphic to $M$. \end{Theorem}